What to do if you get pulled off a flight: pilot's advice

 Rest assured - this statement will surprise her very much.
 Very.
 Brawlers and air hooligans do not behave like that.
 Never.
 And this will engender the first doubts in her head - do you really belong to this category.

-And now you can ask - what is the reason for such attention to your person.
+And now you can ask, what is the reason for such attention to your person.
 Re-emphasizing that you are ready to leave.
-Yes, this is a game for the audience, but in case you do get dropped off, the vague answers of the crew will play in your favor.
+Yes, this is a game for the audience, but if you do get dropped off, the vague answers of the crew will play in your favor.
 The biggest mistake in a situation like this would be to raise your voice and argue.
 Even if you are initially pure as a baby, after raising your voice, you are XNUMX% airborne.
 Absolutely no options, because your dispute with the flight attendant was seen by the entire cabin.
-Purely formally, such a dispute will be regarded as “refusal to comply with the crew’s requirements”, there are plenty of witnesses, and if it even comes to calling the police ...
-Any court will side with the airline.
+Purely formally, such a dispute will be regarded as “a refusal to comply with the crew’s requirements,” there are plenty of witnesses, and if it even comes to calling the police, any court will side with the airline.

 Let's continue.
 If you have been given a reason - think about whether you are guilty?
 If yes - well, it's useless to argue, go to the exit.
 If not, it's still useless to argue, go there.
 Our exit in 99% of cases is in the front of the cabin, and it is there that the senior flight attendant is waiting for you.
 And here - stop.
 This is a chance.
 It’s worth talking to him.
 The flight attendant who originally disembarks you is now a defense witness.
-(If you were initially dropped off by a senior, then he has already managed to see that you are actually fulfilling his requirements).
+(If you were originally dropped off by a senior, then he has already managed to see that you are really fulfilling his requirements).
 Try talking to him in the front kitchen area.
 That is, where there are no passengers.
-Calmly, without raising your voice, ask again - what is your fault.
+Calmly, without raising your voice, ask again what is your fault.
 And explain how you see this situation.
-The chances are high - it is harder to drop you off than to let you fly.
-Even if there is a smell of alcohol - if the crew sees that there will be no problems with you - there is a high probability that you will fly away.
+The chances are high - it is harder to drop you off than to let you fly away.
+Even if there is a smell of alcohol: if the crew sees that there will be no problems with you, there is a high probability that you will fly away.

 If it didn't work out, now you can go to the representative of the airline.
 Demand from him a document justifying your disembarkation and calmly write a pre-trial claim.
-Although, I'm pretty sure if you did everything right, it will hardly come to that.
+Although I'm pretty sure if you did everything right, it will hardly come to this.

 ForumDaily is not responsible for the content of blogs and may not share the views of the author.
 If you want to become a column author, send your materials to firstname.lastname@example.org